Juhannuspukki/ftl/content/media/_index.md

 ---
-title: EVE Echoes themed Discord emojis
+title: EVE Echoes themed wallpapers, Discord emojis & more
-metaDescription: Download a free set of Eve Echoes-themed Discord emojis here!
+metaDescription: View and download wallpapers and posters created by the members of FTL Industries.
+A free set of Eve Echoes-themed Discord emojis can also be downloaded here!
 ogImage: /images/og-image-2.jpg
 banner: /images/providence.jpg
 bannerHeight: short